-TYPE COLOR=RED, GREEN, BLUE, YELLOW, BLACK, WHITE is a set of colors.
-Red occupies
+TYPE COLOR=RED, GREEN, BLUE, YELLOW, BLACK, WHITE

+is a set of colors.
+Red occupies position 0, and white is position 5.

 Sets may be passed either by name or by value, with certain restrictions.
 See page 203 of the Pascal reference manual for details.